Using gender pronouns in email signatures

 The result

-Regardless of which method you choose, all of your users should have their pronouns automatically added to their email signatures.
+Regardless of which method you choose, all your users should have their pronouns automatically added to their email signatures.
 Like this:

 Thanks to CodeTwo Email Signatures 365, every user in your organization can have a personalized email signature containing their preferred gender pronouns.
 The signatures are managed centrally without user involvement, making sure that no employee is excluded and that the signatures will work on every device and in every email client.